 1. Pour the cold custard into the tart shell.

 2. Spread a layer of whole raspberries, keeping a handful for later.
-I often use broken raspberries to concentrate the fruit flavor without having too many chunks for example.
+I often use broken raspberries to concentrate the fruit flavor without having too many chunks, for example.
 So keep the whole raspberries on top for the look.

 3. Blend the remaining raspberries to make a puree.
 Add 1/2 teaspoon of pepper and mix with the blender once more.
 Pour the peppered raspberry puree evenly on the tart.
 Adding freshly ground pepper to the raspberry sauce enhances the taste of the fruit; it’s very discreet, but excellent.